 A lot of marketers focus on building their email marketing database, but few ever take the time to audit it; and that’s a problem when it comes to building a quality database.
 The fact is, you should be auditing and cleaning up your email list on a regular basis.

-For our email marketing database, we routinely unsubscribe people that are disengaged with our content because there’s really no point in sending them anything, even if they’ve asked to receive it.
+For our email marketing database, we routinely unsubscribe people that are disengaged with our content (or that aren’t part of our target audience) because there’s really no point in sending them anything, even if they’ve asked to receive it.

 Just by focusing on building a quality-based email marketing list alone, you can improve your open rate on your email considerably.